multifreded/hv20/day24/README.md

 ### Implementing the hash function

-The hash function was quite easy to implement since the decompiled c code from Ghidra could be used almost as is:
+The hash function is quite easy to implement since the decompiled C code from Ghidra can be used almost as is …

 ```c
 #include <stdio.h>